-An ordinance shall take effect thirty (30) days after its final passage except an ordinance shall take effect immediately, if it is an ordinance:
+An ordinance shall take effect thirty days after its final passage except an ordinance shall take effect immediately, if it is an ordinance:

-- (a) Relating to an election. - (b) For the immediate preservation of the public peace, health or safety, containing a declaration of the facts constituting the urgency, and is passed by a four-fifths vote of the City Council. - (c) Relating to street improvement proceedings. - (d) Relating to taxes for the usual and current expenses of the city. - (e) Covered by particular provisions of law prescribing the manner of its passage and adoption.
+- (a) Relating to an election. - (b) For the immediate preservation of the public peace, health or safety, containing a declaration of the facts constituting the urgency, and is passed by a four-fifths vote of the Council. - (c) Relating to street improvement proceedings. - (d) Relating to taxes for the usual and current expenses of the City. - (e) Covered by particular provisions of law prescribing the manner of its passage and adoption.

-Except as otherwise provided by general law, or by this charter, no action providing for any specific public improvement or for the appropriation or expenditure of public money, in any amount over two thousand five hundred dollars (\$2,500.00) or for the acquisition, sale, lease, encumbrancing, or disposition of any real property of the city, or any interest therein, or for the purpose of levying any tax or assessment, or the granting of any franchise, or for the establishing or changing of fire limits, or for the imposing of any penalty, shall be taken except by ordinance.
+Except as otherwise provided by general law or by this Charter, no action providing for any specific public improvement, or for the appropriation or expenditure of public money in any amount over five thousand dollars (\$5,000.00), or for the acquisition, sale, lease in excess of five years, encumbrancing or disposition of any real property of the City or any interest therein, or for the purpose of levying any tax or assessment, or the granting of any franchise, or for the establishing or changing of fire limits, or for the imposing of any penalties, shall be taken except by ordinance.
+Any lease, license or other similar interest for a term of five years or less including options in which the City is either grantor or grantee shall be authorized by resolution.

 No ordinance, or portion thereof, shall be repealed except by ordinance.
-No ordinance shall be revised, re-enacted or amended by reference to its title only; but the ordinance to be amended, or the new section or sections to be added thereto, shall be set forth and adopted according to the method provided in this section for the enactment of ordinances, and such revision, re-enactment, amendment, or addition, shall be made by ordinance only.
+No ordinance shall be revised, reenacted or amended by reference to its title only, but the ordinance to be amended or the new section or sections to be added thereto shall be set forth and adopted according to the method provided in this section for the enactment of ordinances, and such revision, reenactment, amendment, or addition, shall be by ordinance only.

-All ordinances shall be signed by the Mayor and attested by the City Clerk.
-(Amended May 1967)
+All ordinances and resulutions shall be signed by the Mayor and attested by the City Clerk.
+(Amended 1971)